 In Summer 2012 Greater Jamaica Development Corporation completed construction to rehabilitate the Sutphin Underpass.
 This project creates a more attractive street-level pedestrian experience directly across the street from the Air Train Terminal.
 The project illuminates the underpass and creates 5,500 square feet of new retail space, serving area users with goods and services.

 The Atlantic Avenue Extension will provide physical improvements by extending Atlantic Avenue to meet 95th Avenue, creating one-way streets on both 94th and 95th Avenues, which will ease traffic into and departing from the Station area.
 The project will also create Gateway Park, a new neighborhood open space.
-Design is underway, with construction expected to begin in 2013.
+Design is complete and construction is expected to begin in 2014.

 Since the Jamaica Plan was passed in Fall 2007, the City of New York has been working in a rapidly changing economic environment to follow through on commitments made during the rezoning process.
 The Plan identified challenges and opportunities within downtown Jamaica.
 In partnership with Southeast Queens’ elected officials, Community Boards and community-based organizations, the City of New York has worked since the rezoning to ensure the City’s ongoing commitment to Downtown Jamaica.